 Foles throws 2 picks, champion Eagles lose 5-0 to Browns

-CLEVELAND (AP) — The Super Bowl MVP has lost his magic touch.
-Nick Foles isn’t playing like himself.

-Foles threw two interceptions in the first half and Philadelphia’s starting offense — missing some key players — struggled again while waiting for quarterback Carson Wentz to return and the Eagles were beaten 5-0 on Thursday night by the Cleveland Browns.
+CLEVELAND (AP) — Super Bowl MVP Nick Foles threw two interceptions and Philadelphia‘s starting offense struggled again while waiting for quarterback Carson Wentz to return as the Eagles were beaten 5-0 on Thursday night by the Cleveland Browns.

-Foles, who replaced an injured Wentz last season and led the Eagles to their first Super Bowl title while becoming a cult hero, continued his ugly preseason.
-He did complete 13 of 17 passes for 127 yards, but he threw the picks and was sacked three times, stripped for a fumble and downed for a safety.
+Foles was hoping to bounce back from a rough outing against New England last week, when he also injured his right shoulder.
+His overall statistics were better (13 of 17 for 127 yards) against the Browns (2-1), but he made two poor decisionswhile throwing the first-half picks, was stripped for a fumble and sacked for a safety.

-His overall statistics were better than a week ago against New England when he hurt his shoulder, but he made two poor decisions and hasn’t led the Eagles’ first-team offense to a point on 14 drives over three games.

-“There are times where I’m feeling good, but I’m making some mistakes,” Foles said.
-“It’s as simple as that.”
+Foles emerged as an unlikely star last year when he replaced an injured Wentz and led the Eagles (0-3) to their first Super Bowl title.
+However, he’s only starting now as Wentz recovers from knee surgery.
+Wentz recently began working in 11-on-11 drills, but he’s not been cleared for contact and there’s no clear timetable when he’ll play.

-The Eagles (0-3) committed four turnovers, allowed seven sacks and missed a field goal.
-With just two weeks left to get ready for their opener against Atlanta, the Super Bowl winners have work to do.
+The Eagles need him.
+They committed four turnovers, allowed seven sacks and missed a field goal.

-At this point, Foles, the unlikely hero from last season, will likely start the season as the Eagles wait for Wentz, who recently began working in 11-on-11 drills, to be cleared following knee surgery.

-Eagles coach Doug Pederson was upset with his team’s offensive performance, not just Foles.

 Cleveland had a familiar quarterback scare.